Zhong-Lab-UCSD/BENG183_FA2020_courseproject/README.md

 # BENG183_FA2020_courseproject

+# Thank you all for submitting your final paper!

 Eeach group creat a folder and put your paper md files together with figures within the folder.
 Folder name should follow format: